figtools/figgy.docs/docs/architecture/ecosystem.md

 for your own Figgy deployment.

 Your _ecosystem_ depends on how you configure Figgy.
 Every Figgy deployment will require the following resources to be provisioned in each integrated AWS account.
-As always, you can and **should** look over the Terraform code in our public repository to see what to expect.
-You can find it here:
-<a href="https://github.com/figtools/figgy/tree/master/terraform" target="_blank">Figgy Infrastructure Code</a>
+For a more detailed look at what Figgy Cloud deploys into your AWS accounts, see the [Figgy Footprint](/manual/footprint/) page.

 <br/>![Figgy Ecosystem](/images/deployment/figgy-ecosystem.png)<br/>